hifly3082/to-do-app/README.md

 ### General Information

-A simple and intuitive ToDo application built with React.
+A simple and intuitive todo application built with React.
 Manage your tasks efficiently and stay organized with this easy-to-use task manager.

 ### Tech Stack